Even if you've never heard of or used ABM marketing strategies before, the chances are the basic concept has crossed your mind at least once.

-Rather than whittling down many prospects to a list of the warmest leads, the aim here is to land the exact clients you’re looking for or to expand the spend of those you already work with by developing highly personalised campaigns.
+Rather than whittling down many prospects to a list of the warmest leads, the aim here is to land the exact clients you're looking for or to expand the spend of those you already work with by developing highly personalised campaigns to generate leads.

-What are the benefits of account based marketing?
+What are the benefits of account-based marketing tactics?

 There are many reasons to deploy ABM techniques for your business, but one of the most important is also the simplest – it works.
 The ITSMA suggests that most ABM programmes generate a greater return on investment than other types of marketing, with many companies intending to increase investment in ABM budget and resource by 20% this year.